onzfonz/comp227/src/content/8/en/part8d.md

 ![vscode showing attributes with dot usage on part](../../images/8/32.png)

-In the above example, TypeScript knows that a `part` has the type `CoursePart`.
+In the above example, TypeScript knows that a `system` has the type `Handheld`.
-It can then infer that `part` is of either type `CoursePartOne`, `CoursePartTwo` or `CoursePartThree`.
+It can then infer that `system` is of either type `HandheldOne`, `HandheldTwo` or `HandheldThree`.
 The `name` is distinct for each type, so we can use it to identify each type and TypeScript can let us know which attributes are available in each case block.
-Then, TypeScript will produce an error if you try to use the `part.description` within the `"Game Boy Advance"` block for example.
+Then, TypeScript will produce an error if you try to use the `system.description` within the `"Game Boy Advance"` block for example.

 What about adding new types?
 If we were to add a new course part, wouldn't it be nice to know if we had already implemented handling that type in our code?
 In the example above, a new type would go to the `default` block and nothing would get printed for a new type.